hcamara/LearnRhythms/README.md

 # How it works

 ## Getting started
-LearnFromRythm project consists of learning from rhythm.  <br/> CNN is used for classification problem, tempo feature and average of beats <br/>  are used to detect similarity between two or more songs.
+LearnRhythms project consists of learning from rhythm.  <br/> CNN is used for classification problem, tempo feature and average of beats <br/>  are used to detect similarity between two or more songs.

 ### How to generate datasets